sova-org/Sova/old_tui/static/help/navigation.md

-`BuboCoreTUI` is composed of different menus and panes.
+`SovaTUI` is composed of different menus and panes.

 ## Available menus